 A clinical trial testing the effects of MSM supplements on joint pain in 118 patients with osteoarthritis (such as with the knee) found that compared to a placebo, MSM supplements taken over 12 weeks resulted in more improvements in pain, swelling and joint mobility.
 MSM supplements were given in 500-milligram doses three times daily along with glucosamine (also taken in 500-milligram doses three times daily).

 Together they both seem to safely reduce inflammation and pain intensity without causing side effects for the majority of people.
-That suggests that MSM — especially when combined with glucosamine and chondroitin — an excellent natural treatment for arthritis.
+That suggests that MSM — especially when combined with glucosamine and chondroitin — is an excellent natural treatment for arthritis.

 Some studies have also found that MSM may work better than glucosamine, if you choose to only take one of these.